Maria Teresa de Noronha: Retirement and later years

 In 1973, she discontinued even her informal public performances and her last public appearance took place in 1976, at the Fado house Picadeiro in Cascais.
-Maria Teresa de Noronha died of prolonged disease at her house of São Pedro de Sintra on the July 5, 1993.
+Maria Teresa de Noronha died of prolonged disease at her house of São Pedro de Sintra on July 5, 1993.

 Unique Voice in Fado

-Maria Teresa de Noronha’s particularity in fado is due to her voice, expressive force and her synchronization with the instruments.
+Maria Teresa de Noronha's particularity in fado is due to her voice, expressive force and her synchronization with the instruments.

 The expressive force is a must for those rigorosos like M.T.
 Noronha, who interpreted almost exclusively fados castiços, in which the music is repeated four to five times.
 The challenge for the virtuous singer is to stylize, i.e. to vary the melodic design of each stanza according to the emotional suggestions of the lyrics themselves.
-Maria Teresa de Noronha’s style was to introduce the fados with a simple and clear melody and subsequently to insert a variety of dynamic nuances, hinting the main words with either more intensity, an intimate whisper or briefly suspending her voice.
-Generally it isn’t until the final stanza that the full climax is reached.
+Maria Teresa de Noronha's style was to introduce the fados with a simple and clear melody and subsequently to insert a variety of dynamic nuances, hinting the main words with either more intensity, an intimate whisper or briefly suspending her voice.
+Generally it isn't until the final stanza that the full climax is reached.

 Records

-Her first 78-rpm records date back to the early 1940s, with Pinto Coelho as guitarra and Abel Negrão as Viola.
+Her first 78 rpm records date back to the early 1940s, with Pinto Coelho as guitarra and Abel Negrão as Viola.
 In 1952, besides resuming her E.N. program, M.T.
-Noronha recorded a new 78rpm series, with Raul Nery at the guitarra and Joaquim do Vale at the viola.
+Noronha recorded a new 78 rpm series, with Raul Nery at the guitarra and Joaquim do Vale at the viola.
 These same musicians accompanied her throughout her career and were reinforced from 1959 with the remnant members of the Raul Nery Guitar Ensamble.
 A series of 15 LPs were recorded from then on.